 “Most students only remember about 10% of what they read from textbooks” but retain nearly 90% of what they learn through teaching others.”
 (3)

 Writing in a journal falls somewhere between ‘reading’ and ‘teaching others’.
 When it comes to the lessons that God has for us to learn, we need to have a method to remember those life-changing truths.
-Keeping a journal is perfectly suited for retention and recall of important information.
+Keeping a journal is perfectly suited for the retention and recall of important information.

-When used correctly, a journal is good for your physical, mental, and spiritual well being.
+When used correctly, a journal is good for your physical, mental, and spiritual well-being.
 Who doesn’t want better health, better mental capacities, and a better spiritual life?

 What does the Bible say about journals?